Illyism/markade-docs/data/index.md

 headerBlocks:
   - title: Robust
-    description: Working with true and tested technologies - no more reinventing the wheel, just Jade templates powered by YAML and Markdown.
+    description: Working with true and tested technologies - no more reinventing the wheel, just Pug templates powered by YAML and Markdown.
     link:
       title: How Markade is made →
       url: /about/